oorestisime/oioannou/src/pages/blog/building-subscription-saas-hasura-serverless-auth0.md

 ## Choice of tooling

-With the choice of building this in the serverless environment and with as less backend code as possible, Hasura was pretty much the only real choice.
+With the choice of building this in the serverless environment and with as less backend code as possible, [Hasura](https://hasura.io/) was pretty much the most obvious choice in my mind.
 It provides a wide range of features to work with authorization, permissions, queries, mutations and so on.
 I contemplated using Prisma for something like this but I would still need to build a lot of backend code on my own even if they give a very nice querying layer from the get go.

 The only other real choice was how to handle authentication since Hasura doesn't handle that part of the stack.
-I spent a couple of days going through Cognito and Auth0 and even if the pricing of Auth0 is way bigger it comes with better frontend integrations, better documentations and all-in-all better features.
+I spent a couple of days going through [Cognito](https://aws.amazon.com/cognito/) and [Auth0](https://auth0.com/) and even if the pricing of Auth0 is way bigger it comes with better frontend integrations, better documentations and all-in-all better features.
 This choice was also involved by how easy would be build the frontend of the auth layer.
 With cognito even if amplify seems to be making nice strides towards unifying and tidying the experience, the docs just didn't feel compelling and I would need more code to handle authentication than I was ready to spend on.

 So the general stack looks like: